Spirituality Statement

 Bishop Patrick’s Vision

-Bishop Patrick has shared his vision for our diocese and has encouraged all of us in Catholic schools and parishes to consider three themes:
+Bishop Patrick has shared his vision for our diocese and has encouraged all of us in Catholic schools and parishes to consider three themes (these themes are considered termly or yearly):

-During the Advent Term, our liturgies and Word of the Week themes centre around the theme of ‘Encounter’.
-We encourage all of the children to consider ways in which they encounter Jesus in their lives, so that they all know that God loves them and that they can all have a relationship with Him in their lives…
+During the theme of ‘Encounter’, we encourage all of the children to consider ways in which they encounter Jesus in their lives, so that they all know that God loves them and that they can all have a relationship with Him in their lives…

-In the Lent Term, we focus on the theme of ‘discipleship’ and help the children to understand what it means to be a disciple of Jesus…
+On the theme of ‘Discipleship’, we help the children to understand what it means to be a disciple of Jesus.

-In the Pentecost Term, we focus on the theme of ‘Missionary Discipleship’ and help the children understand how they can actively ‘do God’s work here on Earth’.
+On the theme of ‘Missionary Discipleship’, we help the children to understand how they can actively ‘do God’s work here on Earth’.

 The current Senior Chaplains have created a job description and interview process for prospective chaplains next year.